 Start early!
 You’ll need to meet with one of our Military and Veteran Services offices to choose a degree plan, which you must submit to your education center before you can request tuition assistance.
 We will recommend courses and help you choose a degree plan that will best use your military education benefits.

-You must also complete your tuition assistance training and apply for tuition assistance at least two weeks prior to the start of classes or risk being dropped from your classes.
+You must also complete your tuition assistance training (working with your ESO) and apply for tuition assistance at least two weeks prior to the start of classes or risk being dropped from your classes.
 Select Active Duty Military to learn more about your process and deadlines for your specific branch of service.

 The Checklist for New VA students will help you start using your GI Bill education benefits.
 You must complete an application with Veterans Affairs (visit the VA.GOV website for additional information) to establish your GI benefits before registering for classes.
 Veteran students must complete deferment paperwork at Gulf Coast State College each term that you enroll.
 Stop by a Military and Veteran Services office before registration fees are due to fill out and sign your deferment paperwork.
 Deadlines for registration fees are available on the Gulf Coast State College academic calendar.

 As an active duty military spouse, you are eligible for a grant from MyCAA for $2,000 per year (up to $4,000).
 Apply to Gulf Coast State College and meet with an academic advisor to set up a program plan or training goal.
 Additionally, as a military spouse, you may qualify for Veterans Benefits if a portion of benefits was transferred.
 Follow New Veteran steps for benefits.